 Other spouses need together-time to connect.
 Talking might be optional.
 They are content to simply be with you and enjoy your company.
 Being quiet doesn’t mean anything is wrong.
 They aren’t trying to be distant or avoid conversation.
 They bond by being together doing an activity.

 Neither is right or wrong.
 Identify your individual marriage communication needs and, if necessary, meet each other halfway.
-Find things that are “doing” like going for walks, working in the yard, putting a puzzle together, and then add some “talking” to it.
+Find things that are “doing” like going for walks, working in the yard, putting a puzzle together, and adding some “talking” to it.
 Why not both?

 4. Communication: A Two-Way Street to a Whole Lotta Love.

 Communication is a two-way street.
 Your marriage can get somewhere if you learn to stay in your lane and respect the posted signs.

 Sometimes, you need to stop and yield some time just to listen.
 Your spouse isn’t looking for any new construction; your mate just wants to be heard.